Templates configuration

 will be created relative to templates.destination

-, and everything inside templates.assets.source
+, and files inside templates.assets.source

 will be copied into it: